cristianrz/dockie/README.md

 ## Usage

-Get a remote rootfs, set it up and chroot into it:
+Get a remote rootfs [from the library](https://github.com/cristianrz/pocker-hub/tree/master/library), set it up and chroot into it:

 ```
 pocker run --name my_alpine alpine /bin/sh -l